- Client Sign In

 The same pattern of improved accuracy after group discussion occurred in every workshop, with a mean improvement in group accuracy of over 20%.
 Only once (when forecasting whether Nicolas Maduro would remain in power in Venezuela) did participants become, on average, less accurate after the second round of forecasting.
 But for wide-ranging topics illustrated below, the structured teaming experience helped groups make better forecasts.

-You can experience the power of groups thinking together at one of Good Judgment’s upcoming public workshops − next up is San Francisco (January 31, 2020).
+You can experience the power of groups thinking together at one of Good Judgment’s upcoming public workshops − whether virtual or in-person.

 Or contact us to arrange a private workshop specially tailored for your organization.